Bahrain: Religion

-The state religion of Bahrain is Islam and most Bahraini citizens are Muslim.
-The majority of Bahraini Muslims are Shiites.
-It is one of three countries in the Middle East in which Shiites are the majority, the other two being Iraq and Iran.
-Public surveys are rare in Bahrain, but the US department of state's report on religious freedom in Bahrain estimates that Shia constitute 55–60% of Bahrain's citizen population.
-Although the majority of the country's citizens are Shia, the royal family and most Bahrani elites are Sunni.
+The state religion of Bahrain is Islam and most Bahrainis are Muslim.
+The majority of Bahraini Muslims are Sunni Muslims with a recent estimate giving them a 51% majority and Shia Muslims with a 49% minority.
+It was previously one of the three countries in the Middle East in which Shia were the majority, the other two nations being Iraq and Iran, though the rise of Sunni migrants made Sunnis the majority.
+Unofficial sources estimate sectarian identification to be approximately 55% Sunni and 45% Shia.
+Public surveys are rare in Bahrain, but the US department of state's report on religious freedom in Bahrain estimated that Shias constituted approximately 55% of Bahrain's citizen population in 2018.
+The royal family and most Bahrani elites are Sunni.
 The country's two Muslim communities are united on some issues, but disagree sharply on others.
-Shia have often complained of being politically repressed and economically marginalized in Bahrain; as a result, most of the protestors in the Bahraini uprising of 2011 were Shia.
+Shia have often complained of being politically and economically discriminated against in Bahrain; as a result, most of the protestors in the Bahraini uprising of 2011 were Shia.

-The Muslim population is numbered 866,888 according to the 2010 census.

 Christians in Bahrain make up about 14.5% of the population.
 There is a native Christian community in Bahrain.
 Non-Muslim Bahraini residents numbered 367,683 per the 2010 census, most of whom are Christians.
 Expatriate Christians make up the majority of Christians in Bahrain, while native Christian Bahrainis (who hold Bahraini citizenship) make up a smaller community.
-Alees Samaan, a former Bahraini ambassador to the United Kingdom is a native Christian.
+Native Christians who hold Bahraini citizenship number approximately 1,000 persons.
+Alees Samaan, a former Bahraini ambassador to Britain is a native Christian.
 Bahrain also has a native Jewish community numbering thirty-seven Bahraini citizens.
 Various sources cite Bahrain's native Jewish community as being from 36 to 50 people.
 According to Bahraini writer Nancy Khedouri, the Jewish community of Bahrain is one of the youngest in the world, having its origins in the migration of a few families to the island from then-Iraq and then-Iran in the late 1880s.

-Due to an influx of immigrants and guest workers from Asian countries, such as India, the Philippines and Sri Lanka, the overall percentage of Muslims in the country has declined in recent years.
+Houda Nonoo, former ambassador to America, is Jewish.
+There is also a Hindu community on the island.
+They constitute the third largest religious group.
+The Shrinathji temple located in old Manama is the oldest Hindu temple in the GCC and the Arab world.
+It is over 200 years old and was built by the Thattai Hindu community in 1817.

 According to the 2001 census, 81.2% of Bahrain's population was Muslim, 10% were Christian, and 9.8% practised Hinduism or other religions.
 The 2010 census records that the Muslim proportion had fallen to 70.2% (the 2010 census did not differentiate between the non-Muslim religions).